-Can you share what SEO practices that have become old and not have to do anymore?
+Can you share what SEO practices have become old and do not have to do anymore?

 So you can’t win with stuffing keywords.
 Instead, write naturally and be mindful of On-page SEO best practices.

-It’s because if you’re a beginner and you never ranked sites before, and you never built links before that playing with PBN’s is just wasting your time.
-There are a million ways things can go south and your time is better spent on improving your content and getting links via email outreach.
+If you’re a beginner, have never ranked sites before, and have never built links back, playing with PBNs is just wasting your time.
+There are a million ways things can go south and your time is better spent on improving your content and getting links via email.